 Chopin inspires musicians to greater artistry and, as Barenboim says in this video, makes them want to sound as if the music is simply emanating from them as light from a candle.
 In this ballade, Chopin also takes us on a leisurely stroll through his own private musical world.

-Piano score to download and print:
+Piano score to download and print (PS Urtext):